4neesh/Kafka-Tutorial/README.md

 ## Notes
 Make sure Kafka is running and accessible at localhost:9092.
 You can configure topic names and bootstrap servers in src/main/resources/application.properties.

+## Exactly Once Semantics (EOS) Support

+This application has been configured to support Exactly Once Semantics (EOS) for Kafka message processing:

+### Producer Configuration
+- Transaction support is enabled with a transaction ID prefix
+- Idempotence is enabled to prevent duplicate message production
+- All acknowledgments (acks=all) are required to ensure messages are properly committed

+### Consumer Configuration
+- Isolation level is set to `read_committed` to ensure consumers only read committed messages
+- This prevents the consumption of messages that are part of aborted transactions

+### Implementation Details
+- Producers use the `@Transactional` annotation and `executeInTransaction` method to ensure messages are sent within transactions
+- This guarantees that either all messages in a transaction are successfully delivered or none are